Gualidan/Gualidan/README.md

 - I'm a Rust, C++, C, Python and Java developer and also a game dev.
 - 🔭 I’m currently working on porting a modified version of Unreal Engine focused on maximum performance without compromising on visuals to Linux as well as its RT features relying on Direct X. Also I started working on GSWM my own Wayland Compositor built in Rust.
 Altough these are my main occupation I also contribute to various open source projects wich I love such as Noctalia-Shell a UI for Linux compositors based on Quickshell.
-- 🌱 I’m currently learning Vulkan for my engine porting projects as well as the Web Technologies.
+- 🌱 I’m currently learning Vulkan for my engine porting projects as well as the Web Technologies and QML.
 - For 2026 my goals are to learn Vulkan, Contribute to the most awesome open source project: The Linux Kernel and finally become a better game developer and learn.

+## What I deliver
+I deliver high performance beautiful and intutive software built in low-level programming languages to maximise performance without compromising on functionnality.

 # My tech stack